 Baylor Scholarship and Grant Appeal

-To retain eligibility for an academic scholarship or Baylor Need-Based Grant, specific requirements must be met.
+To retain eligibility for a merit-based scholarship or Baylor Need-Based Grant, specific requirements must be met.
 In some circumstances, you may appeal for an exception to these requirements.
 If you have lost your Tuition Equalization Grant (TEG) and need to submit an appeal to renew it, please visit the TEG Hardship Appeal page.
 If you have lost federal financial aid (Pell grant, work-study, loans) due to not meeting Satisfactory Academic Progress (SAP) requirements, please submit a separate SAP appeal.
 Both the TEG and SAP Appeals are linked to the right.
 The Baylor Scholarship and Grant Appeal is for Baylor-specific scholarships and grants only.

 Please provide as much relevant information as possible to ensure the committee can make a fair assessment of your situation.
 Once the committee reviews your request, you will receive an email notifying you of their decision.
 Submissions will only be processed once grades are posted for the term preceding the term of appeal and should be completed in 4-5 business days.